- Prayer and Worship

 Consider a bequest, planned gift, or transfer of stock.
 For additional information, please contact Resource Development at 202-541-3214 or MRSDevelopment@usccb.org.

-(We reserve the right to decline donations under certain circumstances.
-All donations will be considered and processed in the District of Columbia.)
+We reserve the right to decline donations under certain circumstances.
+All donations will be considered and processed in the District of Columbia.
+The United States Conference of Catholic Bishops (USCCB) is an organization with 501(c)(3) status.
+Contributions are deductible as provided by law.

 By accepting this message, you will be leaving the website of the